frankshearar/Home/NuGet-Account-Deletion-Workflow.md

 The volume of account deletion requests is showing an upward trend.
 We have received 5 requests in the past 30 days.
 Also, to adhere to privacy laws we must allow the user to delete all personally identifiable information (PII) including their account.

 ##Solution

+###Ghost Account (Delete User)
+design of the ghost account
+name of the ghost user
+associated email address

+###Duplicate account username check
+We must preserve uniqueness of the username name across all accounts that were ever created on nuget.org including accounts that have been deleted.
+For example, if I create an account with the username "karann-msft" and delete it, no one should ever be able to create an account with the same username.

+##Solution - Cadillac version
+Below is the advanced workflow with the cooling period safeguard that gives the user 'x' number of days to change his/her mind.
+Based on feedback, we can consider investing in implementing this.

 ###Delete
 Add a "Delete Account" button under  https://www.nuget.org/account that triggers the following workflow: